Clontarf, Dublin: Sport and social organisations

 The Clontarf Scout Troop was established in 1931.
-Clontarf also has two Boys' Brigade companies - the 12th, attached to Clontarf Church of Ireland, and the 39th, attached to the Presbyterian parish, and a Girls' Brigade company (5th Company Clontarf Presbyterian) attached to Clontarf & Scots Presbyterian Church.
-This company was 100 years old in 2008 and was the first active company in the world to reach this age.

 Clontarf is also home to the Central Remedial Clinic (whose swimming pool has some public access hours) and to the Incorporated Orthopaedic Hospital of Ireland (since 1876), as well as a major centre of the Irish Wheelchair Association.

-There is no current local newspaper but past journals included "Clontarf's Eye".
+There is no current local newspaper, but past journals included "Clontarf's Eye".

 Governance and representation

 The districts of Clontarf, Dollymount and Ballybough, in the barony of Coolock and the county of Dublin, were joined to form a township governed by town commissioners under the Clontarf Township Act 1869.
-It became an urban district under the Local Government (Ireland) Act 1898.
+The town commissioners commissioned Clontarf Town Hall (now St Anthony's Hall) which was completed in 1896.
+The area became an urban district under the Local Government (Ireland) Act 1898.
 In 1900, the urban district was abolished and the area was transferred from the county into the jurisdiction of the city of Dublin.

 It is one of the main components of the Clontarf local electoral area for elections to Dublin City Council.

 Clontarf is in the Dáil constituency of Dublin Bay North for national elections.